Overview of Cluster Headaches

 - May Involve One Side of the Face From Neck to Temples.
 Pain Quickly Gets Worse, Peaking Within 5 to 10 Minutes.
 Peak May Last One-Half to 2 Hours.

 Treatment of Cluster Headaches

-Here at Discover Chiropractic we utilize chiropractic care, manual soft tissue treatments, massage therapy, nutrition and stretches to work correcting the underlying causes of headaches and relieving symptoms associated with headaches.
+Here at Discover Soft Tissue and Spine we utilize chiropractic care, manual soft tissue treatments, nutrition and stretches to help to correct the underlying causes of headaches and relieving symptoms associated with headaches.
 To see if we may be able to help you call 616-956-1112 today for a consultation.